 Reduce Office Utility Bills with Meeting Room Scheduling Software

-When most people think about meeting room scheduling software, their next thought is not usually about utility bills.
+When most people think about meeting room scheduling software, their next thought is not usually about reducing office utility bills.
 Efficiently scheduling people in the rooms?
 Sure.
 Making sure everyone gets access to the rooms?
 Definitely.
 But saving on utility bills?
 Well it wasn’t my first thought anyway.
 But it turns out that meeting room scheduling software can do just that!

 In many offices, lights for meeting rooms and conference rooms are manually operated.